 Looking at tech companies as another helpful example, your developers should be well-versed in dealing with multiple tech stacks, languages, and databases.
 Make sure they master the basics.
 One way is by providing development guides or other useful tech software to make them well-versed in the art of tech development.

 The performance review should be announced to employees (especially rookies), along with a description of what will be discussed.
 During preparation, they can take note of their progress, achievement, goals, and areas for improvement and rate their work performance according to the evaluation criteria.

 Include fun and engagement in the company culture to improve rapport and relationships.

 F. Analyze And Organize Results

 If you’re venturing into podcasts as a business, you need to hire experienced people within this space.
+The right specialists can come up with interesting ideas for podcast and help your business grow.
 You must identify why employees aren’t performing well and (if necessary) investigate the reasons.
 Many team members work behind podcasts; you need to ensure the performance of every employee to produce good results.

 Create a simple action plan that employees can follow up on to improve their work practices.
 For a podcast, create a plan that identifies the work done by each member and measures their input’s success.
 One of these metrics can be, topic contribution and scripting.

 You should organize results discreetly.
 It is best to maintain results digitally so HR can track employee progress easily.
 Only authorized employees can access employee information, protecting employee privacy.
 This can also help speed up the performance evaluation process with hard results.